Philippine dwarf kingfisher

 The Philippine dwarf kingfisher (Ceyx melanurus) is a species of bird in the family Alcedinidae that is endemic to the Philippines found in the islands of Luzon, Polillo Islands, Catanduanes, Basilan, Samar, Leyte and Mindanao.
 Its natural habitat is tropical moist lowland forests.
-Due to differences in plummage, It is recognized by the International Union for Conservation of Nature as two distinct species with the birds from Basilan and Mindanao classified as the South Philippine dwarf kingfisher and the North Philippine dwarf kingfisher for the rest of its range.
+Due to differences in plumage, It is recognized by the International Union for Conservation of Nature as two distinct species with the birds from Basilan and Mindanao classified as the South Philippine dwarf kingfisher and the North Philippine dwarf kingfisher for the rest of its range.
 It is threatened by habitat loss.

+The North Philippine dwarf kingfisher (Ceyx melanurus) is a species of bird that is endemic to the Philippine islands.
+The Philippine dwarf kingfisher is in the Alcedindae family.
+Its bright red beak and mostly orange feathers make it stand out in the Philippine rainforest.The International Union for Conservation of Nature recognizes this bird as two distinct species.
+They are classified as regions where their habitat is located.
+These two species are called the North Philippine dwarf kingfisher and the South Philippine dwarf kingfisher.